A dominance tree approach to systems of cities: Empirical studies: US and French urban systems

 \subsection{Relation between city size and height in the tree}

 We also investigate the relation between the population size of a city and its height in the dominance tree.
 In order to quantity this relation, we compute two lists in which cities are ranked in decreasing order of (i) population sizes and (ii) heights.
-We compare these lists using Kendall's $\tau$ correlation coefficient (see for example \cite{Abdi:2007}).
-This quantity is equal to one when the order of the cities is strictly identical in the two lists, and $-1$ when the lists have an opposite order.
-For both countries we calculate this quantity for each year available in the data (see Supplementary Figure S3), and we also calculate it for the toy models previously discussed.
-In particular, we obtain for the `random' toy model the average value $\langle \tau\rangle \approx 0.43$ (represented on Supplementary Figure S3 by the dashed line).
-For the deterministic model we obtain a value close to 0, and for the tunable model, $\tau$ interpolates between these two values for different $L$.
-Overall, we observe relatively small values of Kendall's $\tau$ in these systems, confirming that the height is not determined by population alone, and that the location of a city has its own importance and effect.
-Supplementary Figures 4 and 5 complement this observation, and show that there are many pairs of cities such as $P_i > P_j$ and $h_i < h_j$.
+We compare these lists using Kendall's $\tau$ correlation coefficient.
+For both countries we calculate this quantity for each year available in the data (see Supplementary Figure S4), and we also calculate it for the toy models previously discussed.
+In particular, we obtain for the `random' toy model the average value $\langle \tau\rangle \approx 0.43$ (represented on Supplementary Figure S4 by the dashed line).
+For the determinisc, monocentric toy model we obtain a value close to 0, and for the tunable model, $\tau$ interpolates between these two values for different $L$.
+Overall for the US and France, we observe relatively small values of Kendall's $\tau$ in these systems, confirming that the height is not determined by population alone, and that the location of a city has its own importance and effect.
+Supplementary Figures S5 and S6 complement this observation, and show that there are many pairs of cities such as $P_i > P_j$ and $h_i < h_j$.